hashicorp/nomad/terraform/gcp/README.md

 ## Conclusion

-You have deployed a cluster to GCP!
+You have deployed a Nomad cluster to GCP!

 ### Destroy Infrastrucure